BananaHolograma/SingletonBundle-CSharp/README.md

 For example, in a drawing application, you can employ this function to accurately snap a point to the nearest position on a line when creating freehand drawings.

 ### Vector2 ClosestPointOnLineV2(Vector2 a, Vector2 b, Vector2 c)
-In contrast to the `closest_point_on_line_clamped` function, this variant is intended to identify the closest point on a line segment without imposing any restrictions on its location within or outside the segment.
+In contrast to the `ClosestPointOnLineClampedV2` function, this variant is intended to identify the closest point on a line segment without imposing any restrictions on its location within or outside the segment.
 This makes it versatile in situations where you need to find the nearest point on a line but don't require it to be confined to the segment.

 For instance, in a CAD application, you might use this function to locate the closest point on a sketch line to a user-defined point.